 You've just received your wedding invitations from the printer — yay!
 Now, it's time to set up an assembly line at home and get to work stuffing those envelopes.
 But if your invitation suite involves multiple cards and pieces, what's the proper way to assemble them all?
 Our wedding etiquette experts are here to answer your invitation questions in our daily post.

 We just got our invitations from the printer, but I'm not sure how to assemble them.
 Please advise.

 If your wedding invitation involves multiple cards and enclosures, it can be confusing to figure out the proper way to assemble them all.
-To help, follow our steps below (and refer to this illustration for a visual guide):
+To help, follow our steps below.

 •For the most part, wedding invitations are assembled in size order, with each card placed face-up.
 Start with the invitation.

 •If a sheet of tissue paper came on top of each invitation, it's your choice whether to leave it in or not.
 Traditionally, it was used to keep the ink from smudging (while most inks used these days won't smudge, the tradition has continued).
 If you decide to send it, place the tissue on top of the invitation.